Red X iconGreen tick iconYellow tick icon

 Teaching

 I have been involved in physiotherapy undergraduate teaching since 2016.
-This includes clinical education in an inpatient setting, creation and delivery of labs and lectures, as well as paper coordination responsibilities.
+This includes clinical education in an inpatient setting, creation and delivery of labs and lectures across years two and three, as well as paper coordination responsibilities.

 Memberships